MCbx/linimamt/README.md

  * Maybe messing with metadata
  * Hard disk image support, at least partial.
  * Image formats conversion, defragmenting, wiping free space
- * Analysis functions could be nice, at least to transplant boot sectors.
+ * More analysis functions could be nice, like running Testdisk on it to recover files
  * Refactoring code.
 This window class with everything thrown into it doesn't look good.
  * Do something with directory structure visualization code as it's quite bad now.
  * Change the name to something which can be pronounced (after I've made HGCFEU and FTDU it should be more English in name).
 The current name is directly taken from "Linux", "Image" and "Mtools".